 However, commercial vaccines must be designed to enable large scale production and deployment, and they require regulatory approval for sale, which greatly constrain and slow progress.
-Critically, certain features of commercial vaccines aren't required for research-level

-$^{^{1}\,\}underline{https://www.cdc.gov/coronavirus/2019-ncov/lab/resources/antibody-tests-guidelines.html}$ production and testing; therefore, a much shorter timeline is possible for a smaller scale, self-administered vaccine.
+Critically, certain features of commercial vaccines aren't required for research-level production and testing; therefore, a much shorter timeline is possible for a smaller scale, self-administered vaccine.
 Herein we describe the formulation of a vaccine using proven, inexpensive, and mostly off-the-shelf components.
-The SARS-CoV-2 vaccine described can be produced quickly and inexpensively in a wide range of lab and physician office settings.
+The open-source SARS-CoV-2 vaccine described can be produced quickly and inexpensively in a wide range of lab and physician office settings.
 Our group, the Rapid Deployment Vaccine Collaborative (RaDVaC), has produced and first administered the vaccine to ourselves in late April 2020.
-As of late July, over 20 of us have designed and self-administered a sixth generation (Gen 6) vaccine.
+As of mid August, over 20 of us have self-administered a seventh generation (Gen 7) vaccine, and we have designed and soon will begin to self-administer Gen 8 vaccine.
 This will be a versioned living document, enabling incremental improvements in vaccine design and testing.